LambdaInnovation/AcademyCraft/README.md

 Developement
 ===========

-Before either build the mod or setup the workspace, you must first build [LambdaLib][lambdalib] with the required version as specified in `build.properties` locally (using `gradlew install`).
+Before either building the mod or setting up the workspace, you must first build [LambdaLib][lambdalib] with the required version as specified in `build.properties` locally (using `gradlew install`).

 ## Build